 The African Charter obligates ratifying countries to recognize the rights and duties listed and to adopt legislation or measures to bring them into effect (Article 2).
 The Charter is divided into two parts.
 The first part sets forth rights and duties and the second part establishes safeguards for them.
 Like the American Convention on Human Rights, the African Charter sets out not only rights but also duties of individuals (Articles 27–29).
-These individual duties, included perhaps to counter claims that human rights promote excessive individualism, are directed to family, society, state, and the international community.
+These individual duties, possibly added to counter claims that human rights promote excessive individualism, are owed to family, society, country, and the international community.

 The Charter created an African Commission on Human and Peoples' Rights to promote and ensure the protection of human and peoples' rights in Africa (Article 30).
 The Commission meets twice a year and consists of eleven members of the African community who serve six year terms in their personal capacities.
 The functions of the Commission are the promotion of human rights, the protection of these rights, interpretation of the African Charter, and the performance of “any other tasks” requested by the AU (Article 45).
 The Commission is also authorized to perform studies regarding problems in the area of human rights; formulate rules addressing human rights problems; investigate alleged human rights violations; prepare reports discussing human rights abuses; and make recommendations to the AU Assembly (Articles 45–54).
 Furthermore, states are required to submit regular reports to the Commission on their human rights problems and efforts to address them (Article 62).